bjwindham/Applied-State-Estimation/README.md

     - The identified model signal
     - The measured signal filtered with a single-pole low-pass filter
     - The measured signal filtered with the Kalman filter

+## Disclaimer
+ChatGPT was used to help accelerate the development of various "accessory" classes, such as the ARX class and the State Space class.
+However, all code has been thoroughly vetted by myself, and **all** code for the various filters has been fully written by me.
+ChatGPT was also used for formatting and correcting typos in this `.md` file.